Biology (Biology and Society), MS

 Career Opportunities

-Those who have earned a Master of Science in biology with a concentration in biology and society are prepared for academic careers, and their skills and knowledge are also valuable for government careers in federal and state agencies responsible for management and conservation and for careers in industry and nongovernmental organizations.
+Those who have earned a Master of Science in biology with a concentration in biology and society are prepared for academic careers.
+Their skills and knowledge are also valuable for government careers in federal and state agencies responsible for management and conservation and for careers in industry and nongovernmental organizations.

 Career examples include: